keaneflynn/LOTIC/README.md

 ![LOTIC performing adult salmonid identification on the mainstem Russian River](https://github.com/keaneflynn/LOTIC/blob/main/media/mirabelSample.GIF)

-LOTIC performing adult salmonid identification on the mainstem Russian River
+LOTIC performing adult salmonid identification on the mainstem Russian River (video courtesy of Sonoma Water)

 ## Necessary Hardware
 This currently makes use of the following hardware (however we intend to update it with whatever more efficient hardware becomes available):